-This self-paced On-Demand eLearning course provides you with intermediate routing knowledge and configuration examples.
-The course includes an overview of protocol-independent routing features, load balancing and filter-based forwarding, OSPF, BGP, IP tunneling, and high availability (HA) features.
-Through demonstrations and hands-on labs, students will gain experience in configuring and monitoring the Junos OS and monitoring device operations.
-This course uses Juniper Networks vSRX Series Services Gateways for the hands-on component, but the lab environment does not preclude the course from being applicable to other Juniper hardware platforms running the Junos OS.
-Watch a Sneak Peek.
+Through demonstrations and hands-on labs, students will gain experience in configuring and monitoring Junos OS and monitoring device operations.
+This course uses Juniper Networks vSRX Series Services Gateways for the hands-on component, but the lab environment does not preclude the course from being applicable to other Juniper hardware platforms running Junos OS.
+This course is based on Junos OS Release 23.4R1.
+Watch a Sneak Peek

 Purchase Includes: 365 Days of Access